Purpose of Excel SUBTOTAL function

 As you enter a value in the B15 cell from 1-11 or 101 to 111, the respective formula will be applied to the B2:B7 range that contains the number of sales.

-For seeing the difference between hidden and unhidden row values, I have hidden the third row that contains 150 value i.e. March record.
+To see the difference between hidden and unhidden row values, I have hidden the third row that contains 150 values i.e. March record.

 Using multiple ranges example